5 Million Firms, Zero Dominance: What Market Fragmentation Means for Your GTM Strategy

 When no firm dominates, three things are true:

 1. Brand alone doesn't win.
 In concentrated markets, brand recognition is a moat.
 In fragmented markets, it's a starting point.
-The question isn't whether buyers know your name — it's whether you can prove your methodology is better than the 4,999,999 other options.
+The question isn't whether buyers know your name — it's whether you can prove your methodology is better than the thousands of other options a buyer can credibly shortlist.
+Barriers to entry are low and moderate, technical barriers do not prevent new solopreneurs and boutiques from entering continuously, which keeps rivalry elevated (VerticalIQ, 2026a).

 2. Specialization creates defensible positioning.
 Generalists compete on price.
 Specialists compete on expertise.
-In a fragmented $470B market, the path to disproportionate share is vertical depth, not horizontal breadth.
+Rita McGrath has argued for more than a decade that competitive advantages are becoming transient and must be continuously reloaded (McGrath, 2013).
+In a fragmented market with compressing prices, the path to disproportionate share is vertical depth, not horizontal breadth.

 The Three Verticals Where This Matters Most